 Maybe you've already met?
 It's the font that's used in wireframes made with all versions of Balsamiq since version 2.1.
 We're now making the font free for you to use outside of Balsamiq as well!

 The fonts we previously used in Balsamiq (Chalkboard for Mac, Comic Sans for Windows) were problematic for us from a technical standpoint, and for our customers when it came time to do design reviews.
 It's hard to take Comic Sans seriously, although, for a lot of people that's the point of using it.
 So Mike started a coffee-fueled journey into a space we've never gone before, creating a handwritten font.
-It was exciting and fun, and got us out of Comic Sans land.
-You can preview the 942 glyphs in the font in our glyph viewer.
+It was exciting and fun, and got us out of Comic Sans land - he manually created 942 glyphs!

 The main thing we wanted to do was create a font we could embed that had a hand-drawn look, but was cleaner, and less distracting compared to a comic font.
 Now we're making the font available for free for anyone to use on their desktop or in web and software applications, as long as it is not in a tool that competes with Balsamiq's.